oracle/odpi/doc/src/private_structs/dpiContext.rst

 This private structure represents the context in which all activity in the library takes place.
 The implementation for this type is found in dpiContext.c.
 A context is created by calling the function :func:`dpiContext_create()` and is destroyed by calling the function :func:`dpiContext_destroy()`.

-.. member:: uint32_t dpiContext.checkInt

-    Specifies a check integer which is used to verify that the handle passed by the application or driver is valid.
-It is set to 0 when the context is destroyed and to the value DPI_CONTEXT_CHECK_INT when the context is created.
+All of the attributes of the structure :ref:`dpiBaseType<dpiBaseType>` are included in this structure in addition to the ones specific to this structure described below.

 .. member:: dpiVersionInfo \*dpiContext.versionInfo